GChristensen/enso-portable/readme.md

 * The GIT repository contains only the Enso source code without a Python interpreter, it's more convenient to use the binary package above (which includes a trimmed down Python interpreter) to develop your own commands, so you need only the Notepad to do this.

 * To add a new command you need to put a Python file with its source code into the `commands' folder under the Enso root directory (see the [docs](commands.md) on command authoring).

+* It's possible to put any custom python code needed to initialize Enso into the file named `.ensorc' under the Enso root folder.

 #### Background